How our relationships affect our mental health

 Strong relationships also build strong communities.
 When people feel connected, communities become safer, healthier and better able to face challenges together.

 Some people face extra barriers to feeling connected.
-Young people, LGBTIQ+ communities, First Nations peoples and people under financial pressure can experience more loneliness because of stigma, discrimination or stress.
+Factors such as stigma, discrimination and stress can deepen feelings of loneliness, particularly among young people, LGBTIQ+ communities, First Nations peoples and people under financial pressure.

 Why supportive relationships make getting help easier